vin-zhou/PromiseKit/docs/index.md

 }.then { dismissedButtonIndex in
     //… cancel wasn't pressed
 }.always {
-    UIApplication.shared.networkActivityIndicatorVisible = false
-}.catch { error in
+    // *still* runs if the promise was cancelled UIApplication.shared.networkActivityIndicatorVisible = false }.catch { error in
     //… cancel wasn't pressed